-by the Editors We have said that there has not for decades been so good a moment to be a fascist.
+by the Salvage Editorial Collective We have said that there has not for decades been so good a moment to be a fascist.
 We have said that this is an epoch of unprecedented social sadism, that it is too late to ‘save’ the world, particularly in the face of climate catastrophe, and that we struggle instead because even rubble is worth fighting over.
 We have said we need a strategy for ruination.
 This we still hold.
 However, it would be a dereliction not to register the scale of recent shifts, the opening of possibilities.
-For a long time, if politics was
+For a long time, if

 by The Editors ‘An atmosphere of deep unease is building’ in what ‘is likely to remain a bleak landscape’.
 The words are not those of Salvage – though we concur – but of a report into the British manufacturing sector from Markit Economics and the Chartered Institute of Procurement and Supply.
 The sector is in contraction for the first time since 2013, falling from a low base to 49.2.
 This occurs as UK construction sees its weakest expansion since 2013, and the Office for National Statistics reports a fall in UK GDP growth to 0.4 per cent in the